USEPA/the-manifest-game/docs/README.md

    visiting the page.
 2. The widget should be configurable with a JSON file to allow for easy updates and use of multiple decision trees.

+## Lessons learned from the POC

+1. Recursion is the name of the game.
+The decision tree lends itself to logic that needs to repeat up/down the tree an unknown number of times depending on the depth.
+2.